simplex-chat/simplex-chat/README.md

 ### How to use SimpleX chat

 Once you have started the chat, you will be prompted to specify your "display name" and an optional "full name" to create a local chat profile.
 Your display name is an alias for your contacts to refer to you by - it is not unique and does not serve as a global identity.
-In case different contacts chose the same display name, the chat client adds a numeric suffix to their local display names.
+If some of your contacts chose the same display name, the chat client adds a numeric suffix to their local display name.

-This diagram shows how to connect and message a contact:
+The diagram below shows how to connect and message a contact:

 <div align="center">
   <img align="center" src="images/how-to-use-simplex.svg">